snamjoshi/faif-book/README.md

 TODO: Docker?

 TODO: Convert all available agents and environments into an enum style registry
 TODO: Create utility functions that allow the user to query each model type for a description.
+Something like an "agent_info" or "env_info" function.